What is Kwanzaa

 Kwanzaa

-Kwanzaa is commonly recognized as a cultural holiday that is observed from December 26th to January 1st each year; however, there is much more to it than that.
+Kwanzaa is a magnitude of things.
+It is commonly recognized as a cultural holiday that is observed from December 26th to January 1st each year; it is where we gather in celebration of family, community, and culture

 Kwanzaa represents a set of principals and morals to live by daily.
-Similar to a way of life.

 Each principal encourages oneself to grow, maintain themselves, their families, and the community as a collective.
 These principals help consciously manifest tradition and culture, which is essential for any group of people regardless of race, but is especially necessary for our melanated family’s and heritage.

 Kwanzaa provides the space to honor our ancestors, heritage, and lineage as melanated people.
+It is built off five fundamentals at its core: in gathering, reverence, commemoration, recommitment, and celebration.

 The week-long celebration at the end of the year is the time to gather, celebrate and acknowledge the efforts that were practiced throughout the year and to be a reminder to continue into the next year.